SAMMISolutions/docs/doc_posts/_commands-number/string-to-real.md

 ---
-title: "Math: String to Real"
+title: "String to Number"
-num: 7.5
+num: 7.6
 ---

 Turns a string value into a real value (number).